Bharat9848/algopractice/src/main/resources/Array.md

  2.2 group element based on some criteria.

 4. Rearrange array element problems: 1. sorting 2. group similar item 3. disperse item so that no same element are together.

+5. Sometime problems requires to sort (or not) and then process the number when numbers switch from one to another.